kiralymark/Exoplanets_Nasa_Project/README.md

 ## This repo contains:
 - A game in Godot,
-  in which you can navigate a space ship to
+  in which you can navigate a spaceship to
   4 exoplanets and a Star!
   It is an Exoplanet viewer game, where you can use a spaceship to navigate on the map.
-  We thought that by visualizing exoplanets, will make it much more exciting for students who wish to learn about this subject.
+  We believe that visualizing exoplanets will make the learning experience much more exciting for students interested in this subject.

-- Also, we wanted to make this project a little bit more unforgettable by making a quiz in NetBeans and
+- Additionally, we wanted to make this project more memorable by making a quiz in NetBeans and
   Java Swing, using Java as the programming language.